 This is what Giuseppe Šebesta, founder of the museum, wrote on his own enterprise:

-The creation of a museum is above all the creation of something self-sufficient and standalone like a painting, a musical composition or a literary work.
+standalone — like a painting, a musical composition or a literary work.
 It is a wide fresco necessitating a united, individual perspective and a clear and entire outline to follow.
 The lack of a deep and structured understanding leads to disaster!
-The result, over time, would be a hybrid which would be really unworthy.
+The

 I hope that my alarm cry will be heard.

-I greet the new generation with the call to not betray my message.
+I greet the new generation with the call to not betray my message.”

 A brief description of the different sections of the museum follows.